 Creating A Safe Space For Native Animals:

-Another great way to help support the environment is to create a safe space for native animals on your property.
+A great way to help support the environment is to create a safe space for native animals on your property.
 This can be done by building a ‘natural pond’ in your backyard or by optimising your dam for habitation.
 The easiest way to do this is by utilising local rocks and native flora in your landscaping and avoiding the use of any chemical in your water treatment processes.
 We have a great range of treatments called Biostim which can assist with this as they all work biologically to improve your water quality.
 Ensuring adequate food for visitors, especially bees, is also a great way to make your backyard or paddock more animal friendly so consider allowing moss and other smaller organisms to stick around when they pop up to provide benefits such as habitat for tardigrades and a constant food source food for froggy friends.

 Growing Your Own Veggies: